gaps-closure/hal/daemon/README.md

 - **Message Functions**, which transform and control packets passing through HAL.
 Currenlty supported function include:
   - Conversion to and from the internal HAL format (containing tag and ADU) and the different CDG packet formats.
 Each CDG packet format has a separate HAL sub-component that performs the tag encoding and decoding.

 HAL's interface to applications is through the [HAL-API](../api/).
 This *xdcomms C library* provides the high-level interface used by Applications to: a) send and receive Application Data Units (ADUs), and b) describe the ADU configuration.
 Using the ADU configuration description, the API uses the Application generated [Codecs](../appgen/) to serialize (or de-serialize) the ADU before sending the packet to (or after receiving a packet from) HAL.

+HAL communicates with the application or guard through on of its high-level interaces (e.g., xdd0 and xdd1), which can include one or more:
+- Serial devices carrying TCP/IP packets (e.g., tty0).
+- Network devices carrying either UDP or TCP packets (e.g., eth0) in client and/or server mode).
+- ZeroMQ using IPC or INET (e.g., ipc:///tmp/halpub, ipc:///tmp/halsub).
+In the figure below, HAL's left interface connects to the applications, while its right interfaces connect (through the host's devices) to the CDGs (residing either as a *bookend* (BE) on the same host as HAL or as a *bump-in-the-wire* (BW).

 #### HAL Command Options